dreamwebspace/jrpg-template/README.md

 # jrpg-template

-written in lua and love2d based on challade youtube tutorial
+written in lua and love2d based on challacade youtube tutorial